EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 An unprotected response to an unauthorized request may disclose information about RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response.
 When an OSCORE Security Context already exists between C and RS, more detailed information may be included.

-Except for the case where C attempts to update its access rights, the (encrypted) access token is sent in an unprotected POST request to the authz-info endpoint at RS.
+Except for the case where C attempts to update its access rights, the (encrypted) access token is sent in an unprotected POST request to the /authz-info endpoint at RS.
 Thus, if C uses the same single access token from multiple locations, it can risk being tracked by the access token's value even when the access token is encrypted.

 As defined in {{edhoc-key-update}}, C can (re-)post an access token to RS and contextually exchange two nonces N1 and N2, in order to efficiently use the EDHOC-KeyUpdate function rather than re-running the EDHOC protocol with RS.
 Since the exchanged nonces are also sent in the clear, using random nonces is best for privacy, as opposed to, e.g., a counter that might leak some information about C.